Yongle Emperor: Succession struggle

-Construction projects

-New capital city
+The new capital

 The Hall of Revering Heaven in the Forbidden City, Beijing.
+The Forbidden City, a 72-hectare complex of palaces and buildings, served as the imperial residence of the Ming emperors from 1420 onward.
 The current buildings of the palace complex are the result of restorations during the Qing dynasty, which did not significantly alter the appearance of the Ming constructions.

-The Yongle Emperor's most significant accomplishment was the relocation of the capital to Beijing.
-The idea of moving the capital from Nanjing (then known as Yingtian) (Note: During the Ming dynasty, Nanjing was known as Yingtian, while Nanjing (unofficially Nanzhili) referred to the metropolitan area governed by Nanjing authorities since 1421.
-This area encompassed the present-day Anhui and Jiangsu provinces.) to the north was first considered by the Hongwu Emperor in the early 1390s.
-Despite Nanjing's proximity to the empire's economic center in the Yangtze Delta, both the Hongwu and Yongle emperors faced the challenge of governing from a great distance from the empire's northern and western borders, which required a significant amount of attention.
-Additionally, as a foreigner in Nanjng, the Yongle Emperor likely felt more at home in Beijng, which served as his political base.
+The Yongle Emperor's most significant accomplishment was the relocation of the capital from Nanjing (Southern Capital; then officially known as Yingtian) (Note: During the Ming dynasty, Nanjing was known as Yingtian, while Nanjing (unofficially Nanzhili) referred to the metropolitan area governed by Nanjing authorities since 1421.
+This area encompassed the present-day Anhui and Jiangsu provinces.) to Beijing (Northern Capital), which had been known as Beiping (Pacified North) until 1403.
+The idea of moving the capital from Nanjing to the north was first considered by the Hongwu Emperor in the early 1390s.
+Despite Nanjing's proximity to the empire's economic center in the Yangtze Delta, both the Hongwu and Yongle emperors faced the challenge of governing the empire's northern and western borders from a great distance, which required a significant amount of attention.
+Additionally, the Yongle Emperor likely regarded Beijing as the center of his personal power, whereas he remained something of an outsider in Nanjing.
 Beijing was strategically located on the northern border, accessible by the Grand Canal and in close proximity to the sea, making it a convenient location for supplies.
 Its history as the capital of the Liao, Jin, and Yuan dynasties also added to its significance.

-The relocation of the capital was a highly challenging undertaking that demanded a significant mobilization of both people and resources from all corners of the country to be transferred to the outskirts of the empire.
-The Emperor initiated the move of the capital in February 1403 by elevating Beijing to a secondary capital and renaming it from Beiping (Pacified North) to Shuntian (Obedient to Heaven), but it was still commonly referred to as Beijing (Northern Capital).
-He appointed his eldest son, Zhu Gaochi, to administer the city and province, and established branches of ministries and chief military commissions in Beijing.
-In 1404, he relocated 10,000 families from Shanxi to the city and exempted it and the surrounding area from taxes for two years.
-The following year, over 120,000 landless households from the Yangtze Delta were relocated to the north, and construction of government buildings began.
-The government also began felling trees in the forests of Jiangxi, Huguang, Zhejiang, Shanxi, and Sichuan to provide wood for the palaces in Beijing.
-Artisans and laborers were sent from all over the country, but the work was slowed by supply issues.

-In March 1409, the Emperor arrived in the north for the first time in seven years, following the end of the first Mongol campaign, but upon his arrival in Nanjing the following year, officials protested the excessive spending on construction in Beijing.
-As a result, spending was reduced and the pace of construction slowed for several years.
+The relocation of the capital was a demanding undertaking that required the large-scale mobilization of people and resources from across the empire.
+In February 1403, the Emperor initiated the move by designating Beijing as a secondary capital.
+The city was formally renamed Shuntian (Obedient to Heaven), but it continued to be commonly known as Beijing.
+He appointed his eldest son, Zhu Gaochi, to administer the city and province and established branches of central ministries and chief military commissions there.
+In 1404, 10,000 families from Shanxi were relocated to the city, and Beijing and its surrounding areas were granted a two-year tax exemption.
+The following year, more than 120,000 landless households from the Yangtze Delta were moved north, and construction of government buildings began.
+Timber was harvested from forests in Jiangxi, Huguang, Zhejiang, Shanxi, and Sichuan to supply the palaces in Beijing.
+Although artisans and laborers were dispatched from across the empire, construction progressed slowly due to supply constraints.
+The Emperor returned to northern China in March 1409, following the end of the first Mongol campaign.
+When he returned to Nanjing the following year, officials criticized the excessive expenditure on construction in Beijing, leading to reduced spending and a slowdown in construction that lasted several years.